Searching for details:

 For its ride to orbit, Elektro-L used a brand-new combination of the Zenit rocket and the Fregat-SB upper stage.
 In turn, it was the inaugural launch of the Fregat-SB version of the upper stage, featuring an additional jettisonable external tank, or SBB.
 The same launch vehicle configuration would be used for a number of future Russian launches.

 Some 8.6 minutes after launch, at an altitude of 205 kilometers the Fregat-SB upper stage with its payload was expected to separate from the second stage of the Zenit rocket entering an initial 178 by 640-kilometer parking orbit.
-A total of three burns of the Fregat-SB upper stage were planned before delivery of the satellite in its operational orbit.
+A total of three burns of the Fregat-SB upper stage were planned before delivery of the satellite into its operational orbit.
 The first burn would use propellant exclusively from the external tank, which would be jettisoned immediately after engine shutdown.
 This maneuver would leave the stack in a 306 by 4,440-kilometer orbit with a 50.4 degree inclination.
 Fregat would then fire again entering a 361 by 35,914-kilometers orbit.
 Finally, the third burn would "circularize" the orbit and reduce its inclination to only 0.5 degrees, after which Fregat would separate and move away into a safe "burial" orbit.

 Like its predecessor in the 1990s, Elektro-L was to be "stationed" over the Indian Ocean at 76 degrees East longitude, where it was expected to function for 10 years.
 Following its separation from the Fregat-SB upper stage, the Elektro-L satellite was initially inserted into a quasi-geostationary orbit at 54 degrees East longitude.
 It meant that the satellite's orbital altitude was slightly different from that of a regular geostationary orbit, causing the spacecraft to "drift" relative to a single point over the Equator, thus carrying it toward its final destination.